 According to the 2016 United States Census, over 4 million businesses (about 78%) have less than 10 employees.
 These small businesses, along with non-profits, religious congregations, and other community organizations make up a big portion of the world we live in.
 Yet, few smaller organizations can afford to hire accessibility expertise to evaluate and fix their web sites, facilities, and business practices.
 That means these organizations often fail to serve the 56.7 million Americans with disabilities.
 This gap discriminates against individuals with diverse abilities and undermines these organizations, who are missing out on the 200 billion dollars of discretionary spending this minority presents.

-Accessible Community, a 501(c)3 charity, brings together experts, volunteers, business and organization leaders, and individuals with diverse abilities to create a more inclusive world, focusing on small businesses, community organizations, and the surrounding communities.
+Accessible Community, is a non-profit that brings together experts, volunteers, business and organization leaders, and individuals with diverse abilities to create a more inclusive world, focusing on small-to-medium businesses, community organizations, and the surrounding communities.